 As J.K.
 Rowling famously wrote; Always.

-If you only have one day, this tour will cover everything you want to see and still leave you extra time to re-visit what you loved or what you still want to do.
-In my opinion, you are better off dedicating a day to the tour then spending three days in the park without it.
+If you only have one day, this tour will cover everything you want to see.
+Still leaving you extra time to re-visit what you loved or still want to do.
+In my opinion, you are better off dedicating a day to the tour than spending three days in the park without it.
 I particularly love that there is no stress factor to the tour.
 Someone else is there to make all decisions.
 There is no rushing from ride to ride.
 You simply walk to the next one, learn some really cool facts and then walk on the ride.

 Kyle The Tour Guide

-I would be remiss to finish this review without giving a shout out to Kyle, our tour guide.
+I would be remiss to finish this review without giving a shout-out to Kyle, our tour guide on 2 of 3 tours.
 Kyle and I have now toured together twice and both were fun and memorable experiences.
 When I saw Kyle for the second time, I wondered how he would adapt the tour knowing I had recently completed it.
-Turns out Kyle knows way more about the parks then can be shared in one day, so pretty much everything he said was new to me.
+Turns out Kyle knows way more about the parks than can be shared in one day, so pretty much everything he said was new to me.

 Pin Image Courtesy of Melinda Johnson at Melinda Jae Photography http://melindajae.com

 As a retired tour guide (24 years) Thank you for a wonderful article and review.
 Speaking for all guides I can say we love our job and the special wizardry only we can provide our guests.
 You are welcome any time as are your readers.
 You can (subject to availability) request Kyle again on your next visit.